MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/android/signing.md

 - **--store-path <arg>** - Path to the keystore file.

 ## Signing Info File
 Instead of using Xamarin.UITest to specify an Android Keystore, you can create and specify a signing info file.
-This has the same effect but does not use your Keystore and passwords in the command line.
+This has the same effect but doesn't use your Keystore and passwords in the command line.
 This process requires creating the signing info file.

 First, find the test-cloud.exe in your NuGet packages folder for the version of Xamarin.UITest that you're using.
 It will be in the tools folder under a Xamarin.UITest folder.
 Then, use it to generate the Signing Info file.
 If you change the version of Xamarin.UITest you're using, you'll need to generate a new Signing Info file.